 - Use the total cash compensation peer group target percentile as basis for annual adjustments to the Executive Officer’s base salary

-- Report the recommended initial base salary and the performance award target, and annual base salary adjustments, with performance increases based on the report of the Executive Performance Review Subcommittee, to the Executive Committee for final decision.
+- Report the recommended initial base salary and the performance award target, and annual base salary adjustments to the Executive Committee for final decision.

-2.6 In determining the appropriate variance from the 50th percentile and developing compensation recommendations for each CEO, the Compensation Committee shall consider all appropriate factors including but not limited to:
+2.6 In determining the appropriate variance from the 50th percentile and developing compensation recommendations for each CEO, the Executive Compensation and Performance Review Committee shall consider all appropriate factors including but not limited to:

 - Relevant education, training, and experience